 A little inflation can be a very healthy thing for an economy.
 It keeps the wheels greased and running smoothly.
 It is the antidote to looming deflationary depressions.
 This is why our Federal Reserve has been working overtime pumping money into the system these past few years.
 We very much need to get some inflation going.
 But, not too much.
 It is a tricky balance and once in motion it can be hard to change direction.

 In a deflationary environment delayed buying decisions are rewarded.
-If you were considering a new house of late you would have noticed that prices are dropping, along with mortgage interest rates.
+If you were considering a new house during a deflationary period you would notice that prices are dropping, along with mortgage interest rates.
 So you wait.
 You can get both for less later.
 If enough potential buyers join you, prices and rates drop further.
 Delay is further rewarded and action is punished.
 Too much of this and the market slips into a deadly spiral of crashing prices.

 But when inflation is high and growing, anything you want to buy will cost more tomorrow than today.